How we use your information

 Empty Homes case management records will be kept for 12 months from the date on which the case is closed.

 You have rights in relation to your data, including the right to ask for a copy of it.
-See the Your data page for more information about all the rights you have, as well as the contact details for the Council’s Data Protection Officer.
+See more information about all the rights you have, as well as the contact details for the Council’s Data Protection Officer.
 You also have the right to make a complaint to the Information Commissioner's Office if you think we haven’t handled your data properly.

 Our legal basis

+Aberdeen City Council is the data controller for this information.
 Wherever the Council processes personal data, we need to make sure we have a legal basis for doing so in data protection law.
-The Council understands our legal basis for processing this personal data as part of our public task under our powers set out in the Local Government Finance Act 1992 and the Housing (Scotland) Act 2010 s157.
+The Council understands our legal basis for processing this personal data as being necessary for the performance of a task carried out in the public interest or in the exercise of the official authority vested in the Council.
+In doing so, we are likely to process epical categories of data about you.
+The Council’s legal basis for doing so is that it is necessary for reasons of substantial interest.